llmcosts/llmcosts-python/docs/testing.md

 LLMCosts includes comprehensive testing for all supported LLM providers, endpoint integration, and response callbacks.
 The test suite supports both automated testing and manual validation modes.

+**🔒 Privacy During Testing**: All tests maintain our privacy-first principles.
+Even during testing, only usage metadata is processed - never API keys, requests, or responses.

+**🔄 Universal Test Framework**: The same test patterns work across ANY LLM provider since we use one universal tracking proxy.
+Add new providers without changing test architecture.

 ## 🚀 Quick Start

 ### 1. Install Test Dependencies